ogulcancevik/quiz-game/README.md

-# Quiz App
+# Quiz Game

-This quiz app is developed using Preact.
-This app allows users to answer questions and view their results.
+This quiz game is developed using Preact.
+This game allows users to answer questions and view their results.

 ## Requirements